mssiegel/Frempco-web-server/README.md

 ## Setup instructions

 1. `npm install`
+2. Create a new `.env` file based on `.env.template` and put in your own values
-2. `npm run dev`
+3. `npm run dev`
-3. Download the [frontend repo](https://github.com/Frempco/web-client) and run it separately
+4. Download the [frontend repo](https://github.com/Frempco/web-client) and run it separately

 ## Git workflow